Clearance for fork (3 moves)

 Sometimes the clearing move can be a sacrifice:

-Black can sacrifice an exchange with 1...Rxd4.
+Black can sacrifice the exchange with 1...Rxd4.

 The rook has cleared the way for Black's knight to f4, so if White recaptures with 2.cxd4, Black wins a rook back with the knight fork 2...Nf4+.